angelleye/offers-for-woocommerce/README.txt

 * Fix - Resolves issue with plain text emails and eliminates "file was not found" error.
 * Fix - Resolves an issue causing the CC of email addresses for offer notifications to fail.
 * Fix - Various bug fixes, CSS, and jQuery adjustments.
-* Fix - Resolves conflict with the WooThemes Wishlist plugin.
+* Fix - Resolves conflict with the WooThemes WishList plugin.
 * Feature - Display currency symbol using WooCommerce setting.
 * Feature - Adds a complete uninstaller.
 * Feature - Adds an option to use embed the offer form in a tab on the product page or within a lightbox window.